 4. Choose your colour palette carefully

-Colour has quite a big impact on our emotions and you can read more about it if you do an internet search on the psychological effects of colour.
+Colour has quite a big impact on our emotions and you can read more about it if you do an internet search on the psychological and emotional effects of colour.

 Minimalist homes tend to feature neutral tones, pale and soft colours and a similar colour palette throughout.

 This is intentional because these colours tend to emphasise the feeling of space, openness and emphasise flow and continuity through the rooms.